 I enjoy writing.
 The words seem to come quite freely and (some say) extensively!
 I have often written about family law matters.

 My main book of which I am primary author and editor and very proud is "The International Family Law Practice" published by Jordans and probably the leading textbook on the international aspects of family law work.
-The fourth edition was published May 2015 with details available from me.
+The fifth edition was published December 2016 with details available from me.
+The next edition will be when we know the laws whihc will apply post Brexit!

 With Ann Thomas, I am author of “When Cupids Arrow crosses National Boundaries: A Guide for interntaional families”, a simple Q&A guide for lay persons distilling the complexities of international family law issues into an easily manageable format.
 Both publications are available via me.